knative/serving/docs/roadmap/scaling-2018.md

    and guide development.
 We need to establish the code to run, the request load to generate, and the performance expected.
 This will tell us where we need to improve.
-1. **Reproducable load tests** which can be run by anyone with minimal setup.
+1. **Reproducible load tests** which can be run by anyone with minimal setup.
    These must be transparent and easy to run.
 They must be meaningful tests which prove autoscaler performance.
    ([#424](https://github.com/knative/serving/pull/424))